GiorgiaTortora/napari-roi-registration/README.md

 ## Usage

-Detailed instructions on how to use the napari-roi-registration plugin can be found at https://github.com/GiorgiaTortora/napari-roi-registration/blob/main/docs/napari-roi-registration_guide.pdf.
+A detailed guide which shows in detail how to use the widgets of the napari-roi-registration plugin and how to properly choose the parameters can be found [here].

 ### Registration Widget